 Governance: My previous UK church held to its Congregational roots, in that the ultimate decision making body was the church members meeting and I found it challenging to move to a church with top-down decision making – it being announced on a Sunday that …..
 Both have their advantages and disadvantages – consensus and wider ownership of decisions v. being able to make quick decisions and not being held back by the inertia of some.

-Buildings: Having studied building at university it was all but inevitable that I would 30+ years as a member of our church building committee, working to keep our mid-Victorian buildings in order.
-Now we meet in cinema and instead of endlessly grappling with heating, cleaning, leaking gutters etc etc, we just pay rent.
+Buildings: Having studied building at university it was all but inevitable that I would spend 30+ years as a member of our church building committee, working to keep our mid-Victorian buildings in order.
+Now we meet in a cinema and instead of endlessly grappling with heating, cleaning, leaking gutters etc etc, we just pay rent.
 So liberating, though it must be admitted that the setup and teardown each Sunday involves a lot of volunteer effort.

 But with all this said, the key thing is that it’s God who gives (or withholds) the growth: